 Relationships teach us a lot of lessons.
 Although difficult, the reflection after a breakup is essential.
 Your partner wasn’t perfect, and neither were you.
 Before you move on to a new relationship, you need to take inventory on what went wrong.
 Maybe you’ll realize some traits you need to work on, or maybe you’ll realize the whole time that your partner simply wasn’t what you were looking for.
 Figure out what you want out of a relationship before starting a new one.

 Just because you aren’t ready to move on and find a new partner, doesn’t mean you shouldn’t move on.
-It will take time, but you’ll find happiness with our your ex again one day.
+It will take time, but you’ll find happiness without your ex again one day.
 Keep your distance from your ex, maybe removing them from social media, at the very least for now.
 Maybe a few years from now, once your feelings have subsided, and you find yourself ready to love again, you’ll look back on the relationship in a different light, and you’ll be grateful for the challenge and the experience.
 For right now, accept that it’s painful, but do what you can to move forward.

 Don’t feel like you need to get back out there and look for love.
 Love will find you when you’re ready.